 Barcelona may be made for walking but there's also another simple, cheap, quick way to fit in all the sights of the city on your weekend break - Barcelona Bus Turistic.
 Hop on and off as much as you want, exploring where you see fit - a two-day ticket is €35.
 Keep in mind that some of Barcelona's greatest museums have free entry after 3pm on a Sunday - make a beeline for the Picasso Museum.

-If you're looking for a more beach and clubbing kind of weekend away, tick both boxes at once.
+If you're looking for more beaches and clubbing, tick both boxes at once.
 Head to Barceloneta beach, sunbathe the day away and then take your newfound tan over to one of the bars and clubs lining the shore.
-Our favourite is Opium Mar by the Port Olympic complex.
+Our favourite is Opium by the Port Olympic complex.

 For families: Children will stand rapt in front of the Magic Fountain Show - colours, music and water work together to make a spectacle that even adults will enjoy.
 If there are any football fans in your family, head over to the FC Barcelona Museum to take in the sight of the New Camp stadium (big enough to accommodate 98,000 spectators!) and tour around the grounds.
 While Barcelona has plenty of parks available to run and play in, Tibidabo Amusement Park takes centre stage.
 But there's something in it for the parents too - the city views from hilltop Sacred Heart Church is worth a snap or two.
 And let's face it - the Barcelona Aquarium and Barcelona Zoo are just as much for the adults as they are for the kids.

 For couples: From the Sagrada Familia to the charming maze of lanes in the stunningly crafted Gothic Quarter, it's easy to be a couple in a city like Barcelona.
-Stroll down sandy shores, ask for an order of tapas and sangria for two, shop in ornately-designed buildings and stroll through scenic parks.
+Stroll down sandy shores, order tapas and sangria for two, shop in ornate buildings and stroll through scenic parks.

 Nightlife: Claims that Barcelona has a scene for just about every personality are probably true.
 Whether you want raves that last until 6 in the morning or just relaxed cocktails right on the beach, this Catalan city has got you covered.
-From BeCool to Moog, locals and tourists come far and wide to get a taste of the action.
+Locals and tourists come from far and wide to get a taste of the action.

 Where to stay in Barcelona